S BLOCK Dubai 2.0 Summit Focus Preview

 2. Increased types of tokens including trading tokens

-With this, we are able to combine the users/ token users/ ROI of all mainstream stock exchange with the large community, coagulating all the volumes.
+With this, S BLOCK is able to combine the users/ token users/ ROI of all mainstream stock exchanges with the larger community, coagulating all the volumes.

 4. Increase Interstellar Quantitative Report